CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/backup_sd_desktop.md

 **Figure 1.** Copying sd-installer.desktop file to SD desktop.

 Double click the copy of _sd-installer.desktop_ to start the software installation tool.
-Use this tool to install _sd-help-tools_ to your SD Desktop virtual machine if you have not yet done so.
+Use this tool to install _SD Backup_ tool to your SD Desktop virtual machine if you have not yet done so.

 ## Project Mangers Starts backup server

-When the sd-help-tools are installed, the Project Manager should start new terminal session, and there start a virtual terminal session with command:
+When the SD Backup tool is installed, the Project Manager should start new terminal session, and there start a virtual terminal session with command:

 ```text
 screen